Editor: Michael R.M. Ward, Swansea University

 Boyhood Studies is committed to inclusive citation and scholarly practice.
 We encourage our contributors to ensure they reference and engage with the works of female, black, and minority ethnic writers, and work by other under-represented groups.

 Have other questions?
-Please refer to the various Berghahn Info for Authors pages for general information and guidelines including topics such as article usage and permissions for Berghahn journal article authors.
+Please refer to the various Berghahn Info for Authors page for general information and guidelines including topics such as article usage and permissions for Berghahn journal article authors.

 Ethics Statement